sneakaway-studio/explode-the-web/tutorial/markdown/3-dom.md

 <div class="col">

 - Let's go ahead and reference the libraries we need in our manifest.
-- Edit your `content_script` section to look like this, and add `web_accessible_resources` at the end.
+- Edit the `content_script` section, and add `web_accessible_resources` to the end.
+Refer to the <a target="_blank" href="https://developer.chrome.com/docs/extensions/reference/">documentation</a> for details.
-- The full manifest can be referenced here if you prefer to copy and paste:
+- If you prefer to copy and paste you can get the full <a target="_blank" href="https://github.com/sneakaway-studio/explode-the-web/blob/main/extension/explode-tutorial-3/manifest.json">`manifest.json`</a> on Github.

 </div>
 <div class="col">